 The interior wooden panels (4), as well as the interior benches, are usually made of aspen or linden.
 This type of wood does not heat so fast, therefore, it is much more comfortable.
 The second reason is that aspen or linden does not produce a resin which is very sticky and you wouldn’t want to sit inside of the sauna on something very sticky.

 Below images show how we insulate the sauna with mineral wood.

 The insulation of an outdoor hot tub

-The insulation of an outdoor hot tubs is the most important factor speaking about the product`s life-span and quality.
-It is utmost important to have the spa well insulated.
+The insulation of an outdoor hot tub is the most important factor in speaking about the product`s life-span and quality.
+It is of utmost importance to have the spa well insulated.
 We offer 3 different types of outdoor hot tubs.
 (1) outdoor whirlpools made entirely of wood; (2) outdoor hot tubs made with polypropylene inner liners and with wood decoration from the outside; (3) Outdoor spas made with fiberglass inner liners and wood decoration.

 Wooden hot tubs are made entirely of wood, therefore, they cannot be insulated.
 Hot tubs made with any kind of above-mentioned liners can be insulated.
 We offer complete insulation option which includes the insulation of walls, bottom, and lid (cover).